 health, economic prosperity, quality of life, and social well-being of

 As we get older our love for nature and all things natural has only strengthened, expanded, and matured.
-We often describe dysfunctional life as claustrophobic: trapped, lost, and alone, but in nature we feel free, safe, and at home with family.
+We often describe dysfunctional life as claustrophobic: trapped, lost, and alone, but in nature we feel free, safe, and at home.
 Life and nature are so incredibly abundant, tenacious, diverse, and amazing that the love, peace and beauty are a joy to behold.

 Here is a link to a very surprising post to help you feel the awe and wonder that is an intrinsic part of the natural world called Sacred Geometry Unfortunately our dear Mother/Father Nature is being assailed on many fronts and faces a number of dire emergencies.
 For information on pollution and other problems we need to address click here.

-Many of us were fortunate enough to grow up in natural surroundings or have family and friends that took us out into nature for hiking, camping, and recreation so we have a deep love for nature that is part of our very souls.
+Many of us were fortunate enough to grow up in natural surroundings or have family and friends that took us out into nature for hiking, camping, and recreation so we have a love for nature that is part of us.
 Unfortunately, many people have grown up in cities far from anything natural.
 Also these days many people spend huge amounts of time looking at television, computer, phone, or other screens rather than in true relationship and intimacy with nature or others.

-Here are links to some of the favorite places we enjoy in the Southern California: A Day In Yosemite June Lake Palm Springs Santa Barbara San Diego Ventura (Awesome Video!)
-Monterey Big Bear Lake Sequoia Park Mammoth Lakes
+Here are links to some of the favorite places we enjoy in the Southern California: A Day In Yosemite June Lake Palm Springs Santa Barbara San Diego Monterey Big Bear Lake Sequoia Park Mammoth Lakes